L'école M is committed to sustainable development

 After a diagnosis of the state of our school in the 19th arrondissement with volunteer parents and the teaching team, the steering committee met three times to set up and monitor an action plan to improve the ecological footprint of école M and its community.

-• Purchased sorting bins and implemented waste sorting rules including recycling of organic waste in the classrooms and kitchen area of the school.
+• Purchased sorting bins and implemented waste sorting rules, including the recycling of organic waste in classrooms and in the school's kitchen area.

-• Trained our team in ecology and sustainable development.
+• Trained our team in ecology and sustainable development rules.

-• Carried out educational sequences on the theme of waste with children.
+• Conducted educational sessions with the children on the theme of waste.

-As soon as the containment is over, we will organise two events around the theme of waste.
-The first event will take place on Friday 5 June 2020: the whole school community will be invited to collect waste with the children on the Allée Darius Milhaud.
+As soon as the lockdown ends, we will organize two events centered on the theme of waste.
+The first event will take place on Friday, June 5, 2020: the entire school community will be invited to collect waste with the children on Allée Darius Milhaud.

-Later in the year, as we do every year, we plan to organise a picnic before the summer holidays.
-This year we have decided to challenge families to bring a zero waste meal with them, i.e. without any disposable packaging.
+Later in the year, we plan, as every year, to organize a picnic before the summer holidays.
+This year, we have decided to challenge families to bring a Zero Waste meal, meaning without any disposable packaging.

-These days will be organised by the teaching staff in close collaboration with the children and their families.
+These days will be organized by the teaching team in close collaboration with the children and their families.